rbtylee/tutorial-jsonc/tutorial/Intro.md

 - What are some potential downsides of using JSON as a configuration file?

 - Do some research and find some websites with JSON  as REST API responses.

+- One of the more interesting uses of JSON is [Vega](https://vega.github.io/vega/):
+> Vega is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
+With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.

+Examine a few of the examples of try to implement one of them using python or javascript.